 - The tax credit applies in respect of fees paid by the taxpayer to a registered medical scheme.
-The number of persons (dependents) for whom you make contributions to a medical scheme will determine the value of the credit.
+The number of persons (dependants) for whom you make contributions to a medical scheme will determine the value of the credit.
 The amount of the medical scheme fees tax credit for 2018 tax year is: - R310 in respect of benefits to the taxpayer; - R310 in respect of benefits the taxpayer's first dependent; - R209 in respect of benefits to each additional dependent. - Additional medical expenses tax credit related to medical scheme contributions for taxpayers above age of 65 must be taken into account to calculate monthly PAYE.
-This is only available from 2017 tax year onwards.
+This is only available from 2017 tax year onwards. - Where more than one person pay medical fees in respect of the benefits to a person or dependant, the amount allowable in respect of the medical scheme fees tax credit must be apportioned in the same ratio as the amount of the fees paid by that person bears to the total amount of fees payable. - The Minister of Finance may announce in the national annual budget, the amounts allowed to a natural person by way of rebates with effect from a date or dates mentioned in the announcement.
+If the Minister makes an alteration to the amount/s, that alteration comes into effect from the date or dates determined by the Minister in that announcement and continues to apply for a period of twelve (12) months from the date or dates.

-- A contribution made by e mployer on behalf of employee is a taxable fringe benefit in the hands of an employee.
+- A contribution made by the employer on behalf of employee is a taxable fringe benefit in the hands of an employee.
 These contributions are deemed to be paid by employee and the same value included as a taxable benefit (code 3810) should be added to value of the contributions made by the employee (code 4005). - Information relating to medical scheme contributions must be reported as follows: